 While this three-event history of the science of genetics skips over thousands of important discoveries made by hundreds of thousands of researchers who contributed to this timeline, the crucial points of genetic heredity are:

-This is where Kalisi Logan, MS, comes in.
-Ms. Logan is a genetic counselor in UT Health Austin’s LIVESTRONG Cancer Institutes, and it is her job to help patients understand their cancer risks by using carefully gathered family histories to help them better manage their health over time.
+Kalisi Logan, MS, CGC, is a certified genetic counselor in UT Health Austin’s Livestrong Cancer Institutes.
+She is also a part of UT Health Austin’s CaLM Care Team.
+In her role, she helps people understand and adapt to the medical, psychological, and familial implications of genetic conditions.
+It is her job to help patients understand their cancer risks by using carefully gathered family histories to help them better manage their health over time.

-Women who test positive for an elevated risk of breast cancer can begin mammograms at a younger age, request advanced imaging tests such as MRIs, and increase the frequency of routine screening tests to help better monitor their personal health trajectory.
+Women are generally recommended to get a screening mammogram every other year beginning at age 40.
+Those who test positive for an elevated risk of breast cancer can begin mammograms at a younger age, request advanced imaging tests, such as MRIs, and increase the frequency of routine screening tests to help better monitor their personal health trajectory.
 This will ensure that if a cancer should occur it is diagnosed and treated early, when the likelihood of a positive outcome is greatest.